Wineries and Local Liquor Producers

 Cassis Monna & Filles is a family‑owned business that pioneered berry liqueur in the province.
 The Monnas have been making their delicious black currant liqueur and “cultivating the art of indulgence” for five generations, with Catherine and Anne Monna now at the helm.
 The estate boasts a cellar and fine foods shop, a mini liqueur museum (La liquoristerie), a restaurant (La Monnaguette), and a summer ice cream parlour.
 You’ll find an impressive collection of black currant alcohols and a variety of other delicious products, like black currant jellies, jams, condiments, and candies.

-The past few years have seen a mini boom in gin production in Québec.
-Commonly made using ingredients from the boreal forest, Québec gins are known for their unique flavour profiles.
+The past few years have seen a mini boom in spririt production in Québec.
+Commonly made using ingredients from the boreal forest, Québec spirits are known for their unique flavour profiles.
+Some distilleries offer tours of their facilities:

 Distillerie Stadaconé